zboxfs/zbox-docs/docs/api/browser.md

 damaged.
 Using this method can restore the damaged super block from backup.
 If super block is all good, this method is no-op.

-This method must be called when repo is not opened.
+This method must be called when repo is closed.

 Argument `arg` is: